denniepatton/Triton/README.md

 				  to overlap, or single mode, in which case the annotation should be a single BED file with each line
 				  as a distinct region (bool, default=False)
 -d, frag_dict			: dictionary of probable nucleosome center locations (displacements within fragments) for given fragment
 				  lengths, as a Python binary .pkl file.
-Triton ships wth a pre-computed dictionary in nc_info/NCDict.pkl,
+Triton ships with a pre-computed dictionary in nc_info/NCDict.pkl,
 				  which is called by default.
 See nc_info for details.
 ```
 ### Inputs (extra details):